avaniss/RhenusCodingChallenge/README.md

 ## Overview

-This repository contains an implementation of a **Betting API** which the users can use to bet on a number.
+This repository contains an implementation of a **Betting API** which the users can use to play the betting game.

+### *Game Rules*
+   - This is a game of chance in which a random number between 0 - 9 is to be generated.
+   - A player will predict the random number.
+   - Upon registering, the player will have a starting account of 10,000 points and can wager them on a prediction which they will either win or lose.
+   - Any number of points can be wagered.
+   - If the player is correct, they win 9 times their stake.
+   - If the player is incorrect, they lose their stake.

 The application is implemented in C# .net core using [FastEndpoints](https://fast-endpoints.com/) for the REST APIs.

 ## Prerequisites